christopheraue/m-ruby-concurrently/guides/Performance.md

 You can run the benchmark yourself by running the script [perf/concurrent_proc_calls.rb][].

-## Scheduling
+## Scheduling (Concurrent) Procs

-This is a benchmark being closer to the real usage of Concurrently.
-It includes scheduling an evaluation once per iteration of the event loop.
+This benchmark is closer to the real usage of Concurrently.
+It includes waiting inside a concurrent proc.

-Each iteration of the `while` loop calls the proc and then it waits until it is resumed.
-This enters the event loop.
-When the proc runs it schedules the resumption of the `while` loop.
-This way, the proc is evaluated exactly once for each iteration of the event loop.

     Benchmarked Code
     ----------------
-      evaluation = Concurrently::Evaluation.current
-      proc = proc{ evaluation.resume! }
-      conproc = concurrent_proc{ evaluation.resume! }
+      conproc = concurrent_proc{ wait 0 }

       while elapsed_seconds < 1
         # CODE #
-        await_resume!
-      end
+        wait 0 # to enter the event loop end

     Results
     -------
       # CODE #
-      proc.call:                 377814 executions in 1.0000 seconds
-      conproc.call:              259151 executions in 1.0000 seconds
+      conproc.call:               76845 executions in 1.0000 seconds
-      conproc.call_nonblock:     269870 executions in 1.0000 seconds
+      conproc.call_nonblock:     103048 executions in 1.0000 seconds
-      conproc.call_detached:     195111 executions in 1.0000 seconds
+      conproc.call_detached:     114923 executions in 1.0000 seconds
-      conproc.call_and_forget:   227178 executions in 1.0000 seconds
+      conproc.call_and_forget:   117739 executions in 1.0000 seconds

 Explanation of the results:

-* The general trend observed when only calling the procs continues: regular procs are the fastest and running concurrent procs in the foreground is faster than running them in the background.
-* For calling regular procs and concurrent procs in the foreground scheduling is now the dominant factor.
-This leads to a large drop in the number of executions compared to just calling the procs.
-Since calling concurrent procs in the background already involved scheduling, the relative change is not as big for them.
+* Because scheduling is now the dominant factor, there is a large drop in the number of executions compared to just calling the procs.
+This makes the number of executions when calling the proc in a non-blocking way comparable.
+* Calling the proc in a blocking manner with `#call` is costly.
+A lot of time is spend waiting for the result.

-You can run the benchmark yourself by running the script [perf/concurrent_proc_calls_synced_with_loop.rb][].
+You can run the benchmark yourself by running the script [perf/concurrent_proc_calls_awaiting.rb][].

 [perf/concurrent_proc_calls.rb]: https://github.com/christopheraue/m-ruby-concurrently/blob/master/perf/concurrent_proc_calls.rb
-[perf/concurrent_proc_calls_synced_with_loop.rb]: https://github.com/christopheraue/m-ruby-concurrently/blob/master/perf/concurrent_proc_calls_synced_with_loop.rb
+[perf/concurrent_proc_calls_awaiting.rb]: https://github.com/christopheraue/m-ruby-concurrently/blob/master/perf/concurrent_proc_calls_awaiting.rb
 [Troubleshooting/A_concurrent_proc_is_scheduled_but_never_run]: http://www.rubydoc.info/github/christopheraue/m-ruby-concurrently/file/guides/Troubleshooting.md#A_concurrent_proc_is_scheduled_but_never_run